Facts about Gums in Gluten Free Baking

 To make xanthan gum, some type of sugar is fermented in a sterile growth medium for one to four days with a microbial substance called Xanthomonas campestris (X. campestris).
 Alcohol is added to cause a solid to precipitate out, and that solid is dried and ground into the powder we know as xanthan gum.

-I have some food for thought for you about xanthan gum that may help you decide whether or not you wish to include it in your gluten-free diet.
+I have some food for thought for you about xanthan gum to help you decide whether or not you wish to include it in your gluten-free diet.

 As you read on, keep in mind, I’m not trying to alarm anyone.
 I’m not even trying to convince you to eat (or not eat) any particular foods or ingredients.
 I simply want to continue raising awareness that there is often more to what we are eating than meets the eye.